Earth Talk — new course, group and book

 There are no restrictions on where people come from to take part, although there are limitations in that we will use the English language.
 As the facilitator, I will need to meet in the UK daytime.

-There are also no selective restrictions on joining — albeit with the hope that participants will be interested in practising conversations and creative activities with their colleagues, learning groups, local communities and so on.
+There are also no selective restrictions on joining — albeit with the hope that participants will be interested in practising conversations and creative activities with their colleagues, learning groups or local communities.

 To learn more in video form you can watch the recording of the session ‘Find Out About Earth Talk’.